Nigeria’s Interswitch confirms $1B valuation after Visa investment – TechCrunch

 Whatever the exact number, Interswitch’s confirmation of a $1 billion valuation marks another milestone in African tech.

-Only one VC backed startup, turned later-stage company on the continent — e-commerce venture Jumia — has generated enough revenue and capital to achieve a ten-figure valuation.
+Only one VC-backed startup, turned later-stage company on the continent — e-commerce venture Jumia — has generated enough revenue and capital to achieve a ten-figure valuation.

-For the near to medium-term, Interswitch could stand as Africa’s sole tech-unicorn, since Jumia’s volatile share-price and declining market-cap since an April IPO have dropped the company’s worth below $1 billion (for now).
+For the near to medium-term, Interswitch could stand as Africa’s sole tech-unicorn, as Jumia’s volatile share-price and declining market-cap since an April IPO have dropped the company’s worth below $1 billion (for now).

 Founded in 2002 by Mitchell Elegbe, Interswitch pioneered the infrastructure to digitize Nigeria’s then predominantly paper-ledger and cash-based economy.

-The company now provides much of rails for Nigeria’s online banking system that serves Africa’s largest economy and population.
+The company now provides much of the rails for Nigeria’s online banking system that serves Africa’s largest economy and population.
 Interswitch offers a number of personal and business finance products, including its Verve payment cards and Quickteller payment app.

-From its home-base of Nigeria Interswitch has expanded its physical presence to Uganda, Gambia and Kenya .
+From its home-base of Nigeria, Interswitch has expanded its physical presence to Uganda, Gambia and Kenya .

 Interswitch also sells its products in 23 African countries and launched a partnership in August for its Verve cardholders to make payments on Discover’s global network.